xzel23/utility/README.md

 - migrate from bintray to sonatype
 - JDK 11+ required!
 It's finally time to dump Java 8 support.
 I won't put any more effort into supporting a Java version that has long reached EOL and is a maintenance burden because of its missing modularity support.
-- build uses Gradle 7 to enable building on JDK 16
+- build uses Gradle 7 to enable building on JDK 17
-- removed usae of the JPMS Gradle plugin as it is not compatible with Gradle 7 and not needed anymore after dropping JDK 8 support and Gradle 7 adding modularity support.
+- removed usae of the JPMS Gradle plugin as it is not compatible with Gradle 7 and not needed anymore after dropping JDK 8 support and Gradle 7 added modularity support.
 - logback support has been replaced by log4j2 due to missing jigsaw suport in logback.
 This means if you have been using a Log4J to Logback bridge before, it's now time to do it the other way around.
 - NamedParameterStatement supports many more data types; fixes for inserting null values.
 - source parameter of CsvReader changed from String to URI